 When thrown during a reading, the six of swords implies:

 The negative of this card, would be confusion because of extreme mental activity producing conflicting thoughts, ambiguity and indecision.
 Again, depending on the accompanying cards.

-Thank you for your interest and understanding.
-May you live long and prosper
+Thank you for your interest , comments and supportive donations.
+May you live long and prosper!

 We just sent you an email.
 Please click the link in the email to confirm your subscription!